 a little milk, jam, salt

-- Cut them in groups of 3, letting the layers cross each other, sprinkle liberally with castor sugar and serve.
+• Cut them in groups of three, letting the layers cross each other, sprinkle liberally with caster sugar and serve.

 2oz Parmesan cheese